 Making soap recipe "from scratch"

-Turning your house for a while into achemical laboratory and using ready-made recipes, you can master almost professional soap making in the home.
-However, the advanced soaps are the recipes of such soap themselves.
-Of course, professional soap making is an art that requires certain knowledge and skills.
-Here, for example, how to make a prescription for soap "from scratch"?
+Turning your home into achemical laboratory and using ready-made recipes, you can master almost professional soap making at home.
+However, advanced soap makers make up recipes for such soap on their own.
+Of course, professional soap making is a whole art that requires certain knowledge and skills.
+For example, how to make a recipe for soap "from scratch"?
 The main thing here is the accuracy of calculations and measurements.
-A mistake of even one gram can lead to the complete collapse of your venture.
-The amount of alkali directly depends and varies from the amount of base (base) oil.
-This dependence is expressed in a certain coefficient, called the saponification number.
-The amount of alkali is calculated by the formula: the weight of oil in grams, multiplied by the number of saponification and multiplied by 95%.
+An error of even one gram can lead to a complete collapse of your venture.
+The amount of alkali directly depends on and changes the amount of the main (base) oil.
+This dependence is expressed in a certain coefficient called the saponification number.
+The amount of alkali is calculated using the formula: the weight of the oil in grams, multiplied by the saponification number and multiplied by 95%.
 The resulting number will be the weight of the alkali in grams.
 The amount of water also depends on the weight of the oil.
-To calculate the weight of water, the total weight of the base oil must be multiplied by the number "0.375".
-Different oils have different numbers of saponification.
+To calculate the weight of the water, you need to multiply the total weight of the base oils by the number "0.375".
+Different oils have different saponification numbers.
 Here are the characteristics of some oils used in soap making:

 • 0.066 - jojoba oil;